qiwerr1004/ADP_go/README.md

 # ADP_go
-This repo is for the ADP test.
+This repo is my personal data.
+(To prepare my ADP test)